-The waterpark at Great Wolf Lodge in Wisconsin Dells has activities appropriate for a wide range of ages from fenced-in baby areas to the adrenaline-pumping Howlin’ Tornado.
-While the whole park is connected, it is divided into three main rooms.
-Towels are located right inside the entrance and you have to use your wristband to check them out.
-You get only one per person so you may want to bring your own.
+The waterpark at Great Wolf Lodge in Wisconsin Dells has activities appropriate for a wide range of ages, from fenced-in baby areas to the adrenaline-pumping Howlin’ Tornado.
+The whole park is connected and divided into three main rooms.
+Towels are located inside the entrance, and you must use your wristband to check them out.
+You get only one per person, so you may want to bring your own.
 They also have different sizes of life jackets available to use for free.
-The website does a decent job of describing the water features however sometimes it was hard to find out if the “minimum height” was the true minimum height or if that was the minimum height to ride without an adult.
+The website does a decent job of describing the water features; however, sometimes, it was hard to find out if the “minimum height” was the true minimum height or if that was the minimum height to ride without an adult.
 Also, not all the photos on the website are from the Wisconsin Dells Great Wolf Lodge, so there are sometimes some differences.

 Access to the waterpark is included for all hotel guests.
 You can enter the waterpark as early as 1 pm on the day of arrival.
-You can stay in the park until closing on the day of your departure.
-They sell individual day passes for $40-$100 depending on the day and time.
+You can stay in the park until closing on your departure day.
+Depending on the day and time, they sell individual day passes for $40-$100.

 Waterpark-the Main Room

-The main room hosts the lazy river which they call Crooked Creek.
+The main room hosts the lazy river, which they call Crooked Creek.
 Single and double tubes are available.
 My kids always have fun with these.
-There is a tube water slide, Look Out Mountain, that empties into the lazy river.
-The minimum height to go without an adult is 42″.
-If kids are less than 42″ they can ride in a double tube with an adult as long as they are big enough to sit in the front.
-I watched two kids both right at 42″ try to ride themselves and while the lifeguard tried to help, they just weren’t big enough to stay upright in the tube and ended up having to wait for an adult.
+A tube water slide, Look Out Mountain, empties into the lazy river.
+The minimum height to go without an adult is 42 inches.
+If kids are less than 42 inches, they can ride in a double tube with an adult as long as they are big enough to sit in the front.
+I watched two kids, both right at 42 inches, try to ride themselves.
+The lifeguard tried to help, but they just weren’t big enough to stay upright in the tube and ended up having to wait for an adult.

-Next to the lazy river is a Frog Bog Log Walk which was popular with my 5 years who was 42″ tall.
+Next to the lazy river is a Frog Bog Log Walk, which was popular with my five-year-old, who was 42 inches tall.
 He had a great time navigating across.
-His brother is only 37″ and he wasn’t tall enough to grab the ropes so he had to crawl across and didn’t enjoy that as much.
+His younger brother is only 37 inches, and he wasn’t tall enough to grab the ropes, so he had to crawl across and didn’t enjoy that as much.

 One of our favorite parts of the Great Wolf Lodge was Whooping Hallow.
-It includes five slides designed for those under 52″ and the sign at the park says those over 52″ are not allowed.
+It includes five slides designed for those under 52 inches and the sign at the park says those over 52 inches are not allowed.
 No lap riding is allowed.
-The slides are gentle and short and end in a pool with various depths with the deepest being around 2’6″.
+The slides are gentle and short and end in a pool with various depths, the deepest being around 2’6″.

 Waterpark-Fort Mckenzie and the Tornado

 Near the kid-friendly hot tub is a very short walkway that goes past some locker rooms, a changing room, and a bar and leads to another large room of the waterpark.
 The main attraction here is Fort Mackenzie, a huge climbing structure with plenty of steps, bridges, and water cannons to explore for the kids.
-At the top there are two open water slides called Totem Towers.
-There is no minimum but lap riding is not allowed so kids need to be able to slide down by themselves.
-The bottom of this slide flattens out rather than ending into a pool which makes it more kid-friendly.
+At the top, there are two open water slides called Totem Towers.
+There is no minimum height, but lap riding is not allowed, so kids must be able to slide down alone.
+The bottom of this slide flattens out rather than ending into a pool, making it more kid-friendly.
 If your kids aren’t ready to go down the slide, there are still plenty of places to explore and ways to get wet.
 This includes a big bucket that dumps periodically.

-If you are looking for thrills, check out Howlin’ Tornado, minimum height is 48″ and that is regardless of adult supervision.
-This is a multi-person tube ride that shoots you down a steep tunnel and into a huge funnel where you slide back and forth before being spit into a short and fast water slide to the bottom.
-My husband was watching our kids and since they don’t accept solo riders, a Dad with two middle schoolers kindly allowed me to join them.
+If you are looking for thrills, check out Howlin’ Tornado.
+The minimum height is 48 inches, regardless of adult supervision.
+This multi-person tube ride shoots you down a steep tunnel and into a huge funnel where you slide back and forth before being spat into a short and fast water slide to the bottom.
+My husband was watching our kids, and since they don’t accept solo riders, a Dad with two middle schoolers kindly allowed me to join them.
 It was so much fun and certainly gets your heart pumping!

 The Waterpark-Wave Pool Room and more

-The final section of the park has the entrance in the back of the main room.
-On the way to this section you will pass an a la carte food cart with grab and go food such as chips, fruit, and sandwiches.
-You also pass a small “essentials” store with swim suits, water diapers, towels, goggles and other helpful things that you may have forgotten to pack.
+The final section of the park has an entrance in the back of the main room.
+On the way to this section, you will pass an a la carte food cart with grab-and-go food such as chips, fruit, and sandwiches.
+You also pass a small “essentials” store with swimsuits, water diapers, towels, goggles, and other helpful things that you may have forgotten to pack.

 To the left of the wave pool is another kids’ section-the Cub Paw Pool.
-It has several jet ski toys complete with a sprayer.
-The deep end is 18″ and in includes several small slides.
+It has several jet ski toys, complete with sprayers.
+The deep end is 18″ and includes several small slides.

 Behind the Cub Paw Pool is the Mountain Edge Raceway-a group of mat slides.
-Two of them are light enough that you can see where you are going, the other two are really dark.
-The minimum height is 42″ and kids have to be able to ride alone and keep themselves in position on the mats.
-These were faster than I expected and the adults in our party had a blast!
+Two are light enough to see where you are going, and the other two are really dark.
+The minimum height is 42 inches and kids have to be able to ride alone and keep themselves in position on the mats.
+These were faster than I expected, and the adults in our party had a blast!
 The final ride is Alberta Falls-a tandem tub slide with a big drop!
-Minimum height to ride is 42″ and minimum height to ride without an adult is 48″.
+The minimum height to ride is 42 inches, and the minimum height to ride without an adult is 48 inches.

 The Great Wolf Lodge in Wisconsin Dells was well-kept and comfortable.
 There are a lot of different room options so you can pick what works best for your family or traveling group.
 Some of the rooms fit up to 16 people!
-When you make reservations you get to see a map of the room which is great.
-We don’t use a pack’n’play user anymore but when we did it was always nice to see the layout of the room ahead of time.
+When you make reservations, you get to see a map of the room, which is great.
+We don’t have a pack N play user anymore, but when we did, it was always nice to see the layout of the room ahead of time.

 Prices really vary based on season, type of room, and day of the week.
-Prices are much more affordable on the weekdays!
-I know this is usually a given but I was surprised at the difference.
+They are much more affordable on the weekdays!
+I know this is usually a given, but I was surprised at the difference.
 Sometimes the rooms were 2-3x more expensive on the weekend.
-If you go to the website and check the Deals and Special Offers section you can see places to save a couple of bucks.
-The deals vary but you can often save pretty significant amounts (30-50%) by booking well in advance, booking more than 3 nights, or reserving during a special promotion.
+If you go to the website and check the Deals and Special Offers section, you can see places to save a couple of bucks.
+The deals vary, but you can often save pretty significant amounts (30-50%) by booking well in advance, booking more than three nights, or reserving during a special promotion.
 You can also get deals as a AAA, or AARP member, or a first responder.

-The whole resort is “cashless”.
-A nice benefit of this is that you can link your credit card to the adult wristbands which allows you to buy things throughout the resort without having to bring your wallet.
-This is especially handy at the waterpark where there never seems to be a great way to keep your wallet safe!
+The whole resort is “cashless.”
+A nice benefit of this is that you can link your credit card to the adult wristbands, allowing you to buy things throughout the resort without bringing your wallet.
+This is especially handy at the waterpark, where there never seems to be a great way to keep your wallet safe!

-We stayed in the Wolf Den Suite which was only $160 on a Sunday night in January with a promotion from the deals page.
+We stayed in the Wolf Den Suite for only $160 on a Sunday night in January, with a promotion from the deals page.
 It included a queen bed, a pull-out sofa, and bunk beds which our kids loved.
-The bunk beds are up against the wall which made it safer for my 3-year-old who isn’t as experienced with beds without railings.
+The bunk beds are up against the wall, making it safer for my 3-year-old, who isn’t as experienced with beds without railings.
 The bunk beds were open to the rest of the room but felt a bit secluded and special for the kids.
 There was a separate TV in their bunk area.
 Our room had a mini fridge and a microwave.
-The room was clean and despite the number of children in the hotel, I didn’t hear a lot of noise from the hall or other rooms.
+The room was clean, and despite the number of children in the hotel, I didn’t hear a lot of noise from the hall or other rooms.
 Generally, the best place for more information about the rooms was either the reservation page or the FAQ page.